-In 2017, the most recent year for which complete baseline information is available, total direct travel spending in the County increased 4.15% to \$441.7 million.
-Tourism remains a notable employer within the County with the industry supporting 7,070 jobs and generating earnings of more than \$214 million.
+• In 2017, the most recent year for which complete baseline information is available, total direct travel spending in the county increased 4.15% to \$441.7 million.
+Tourism remains a notable employer within the county with the industry supporting 7,070 jobs and generating earnings of more than \$214 million.

 Mendocino County, its incorporated cities and taxpayers have a direct interest in the optimal investment of BID funds to promote countywide tourism and related industries.
 Building and maintaining awareness of the county as a viable and vital tourism destination is top of mind for marketing efforts in 2019-2020.
 However, it is clear that enhancing this essential segment of the county's economy is an ongoing challenge in an increasingly competitive environment.
 One measure of the impact of the BID is the amount of TOT that is collected.
-The County Treasurer-Tax Collector's October 2018 Transient Occupancy Tax (TOT) report shows that revenue from lodging businesses in unincorporated areas increased to \$5.4 million, a 5.47% increase over the prior year.
+The County Treasurer-Tax Collector's October 2018 Transient Occupancy Tax (TOT) report for FY 2017-18 shows that revenue from lodging businesses in unincorporated areas increased to \$5.4 million, a 5.47% increase over the prior year.
 The Tax Collector reported that the countywide 1% BID assessment generated \$942,497, earning \$471,248 in matching funds for marketing and promotion.
-(For planning purposes, MCTC revenue projections are based on actual assessment receipts for the prior calendar year.
-These totals differ from the County's adjusted fiscal year-end results shown in Appendix I.)
+(For planning purposes, MCTC revenue projections are based on actual assessment receipts as reported by the Tax Collector for the last completed fiscal year (FY 2017-18)).